 As climate changes, warm summers will begin earlier and end later followed by shorter and warmer winters.
 Increasing temperatures will generally increase metabolic activity in insects and increased metabolic activity will require more nutrients to fuel metabolism.
-Nutrients accumulated by insects in preparation for diapause at the end of the growing season and those used during diapause could be affected by increases in metabolic activity and ultimately affect diapause survival.
+Nutrients accumulated by insects in preparation for diapause at the end of the growing season, and those used during diapause, could be affected by increases in metabolic activity that may ultimately affect diapause survival.
 In preparation for diapause, losers could be unable to accumulate or store more nutrients due to environmental or morphological limitations, possibly resulting in an energy deficit at the beginning of diapause.
 During diapause, losers encountering increased temperatures could deplete their reservoir of stored nutrients to meet their increased metabolic demands before diapause ends and not survive the winter.
 Insects able to accumulate more nutrients during pre-diapause or properly allocate stored resources to support their increased metabolism during diapause could be winners as climate changes.
-To understand the affect climate change could have on nutrient accumulation, we should first diagnose the nutrient concentration of insects prior to diapause.
+To understand the affects climate change could have on nutrient accumulation, we should first diagnose the nutrient concentration of insects prior to diapause.
 By investigating the energetic demands of overwintering in populations with different diapause lengths we can begin to characterize the metabolic needs of insects entering diapause and eventually manipulate those concentrations.
-Ostrinia nubilalis (European corn borer) is a naturally occurring insect pest with distinct populations having polymorphic diapause lengths making ECB a suitable model to understand the demands of overwintering on resource accumulation.
+Ostrinia nubilalis (European corn borer) is a naturally occurring insect pest with two distinct naturally segregating z-chromosome polymorphisms that differ in the length of their diapause period, making ECB a suitable model to understand the demands of overwintering on resource accumulation.

 European corn borer (ECB) is a phytophagous lepidopteran distributed in most states east of the Rocky Mountains from Canada to the Gulf of Mexico (Beck and Apple 1961, Capinera 2000, Bohnenblust and Tooker 2010).
-European corn borer populations are categorized into strains characterized by voltinism (the number of generations that population produces each year before entering diapause) (Dopman et al. 2005).
-Through its distribution, ECB populations separate clinaly with voltinism increasing from univoltine at the northern edge to bivoltine and multivoltine populations as latitude decreases (Beck and Apple 1961).
+European corn borer populations are categorized into strains characterized by voltinism (the number of generations that a population produces each year before entering diapause) (Dopman et al. 2005).
+Across its distribution, ECB populations separate clinaly with voltinism increasing from univoltine at the northern edge to bivoltine and subsequently multivoltine populations as latitude decreases (Beck and Apple 1961).
 ECB strains are further characterized by the composition of their sex pheromone.
 Sex pheromone biosynthesis in ECB females involves the -oxidation of palmitic acid into (E)-11-tetradecenoyl and (Z)-11-tetradecenoyl precursors which can be reduced into their corresponding fatty alcohols then acylated into a pheromone molecule (Lassance et al. 2010).
-The specific ratio of precursor molecules converted into pheromone differs between populations (Lassance et al. 2010).
-The autosomal gene responsible for the higher concentration of (Z)-11-tetradecenyl acetate in the Z strain sex pheromone blend is pgFAR-Z (Lassance et al. 2010).
-The autosomal gene responsible for the pheromone blend with the higher concentration of (E)-11-tetradecenyl acetate characteristic of the E strain is pgFAR-E (Lassance et al. 2010).
+The specific ratio of precursor molecules converted into pheromone differs between the two naturally segregating z-chromosome variants (Lassance et al. 2010).
+The autosomal gene responsible for pheromone synthesis has two different alleles, the higher concentration of (Z)-11-tetradecenyl acetate in the Z strain sex pheromone blend is due to the pgFAR-Z allele (Lassance et al. 2010).
+The (E)-11-tetradecenyl acetate characteristic of the E strain is due to the pgFAR-E allele (Lassance et al. 2010).
 The objective of this study is to determine the degree to which the metabolic demands of overwintering determine nutrient accumulation and storage in Ostrinia nubilalis univoltine-Z (UZ) and bivoltine-E (BE) strains.
 Specifically, the goal of this study is to determine the degree to which triglycerides accumulate in the fat body of UZ and BE ECB larvae when exposed to a photoperiod that will induce diapause.
 Compared to conspecifics exposed to a photoperiod that does not induce diapause.
 Characterizing these metabolic intermediates is intended to approximate the amount of energy an individual must store in preparation for diapause.